caffeinum/forge-doc-gh-pages/README.md

   # ... other jobs ...

   build-gh-pages:
+    # The type of runner that the job will run on
+    runs-on: ubuntu-latest

     # Grant GITHUB_TOKEN the permissions required to make a Pages deployment
     # from https://github.com/actions/deploy-pages